 Difference in price between Peloton Tread & Peloton Tread+

-In 2021, before the Tread+ was pulled from market the difference in price between the Peloton Tread and Peloton Tread+ was $800 – the Tread+ is $4,295 and the Tread is $3,495.
+In 2021, before the Tread+ was pulled from market the difference in price between the Peloton Tread and Peloton Tread+ was $800.

 What does the extra $3000 get you?
-An 8″ bigger screen, a much higher quality (and slightly larger) running surface, the ability for free mode, and an increased max incline from 12 degrees to 15 degrees.
+An 8″ bigger screen, a much higher quality (and slightly larger) running surface, the ability for free mode, an increased max incline from 12 degrees to 15 degrees, and a rear safety guard.
 Are these upgrades worth the price difference?
 We’ll try to help you make that decision in the following sections.

 Running Surface: Difference between slats of the Tread+ and running belt surface of Peloton Tread